La Porte County Family YMCA

-With a commitment to nurturing youth development, promoting healthy living and fostering a sense of social responsibility, the Y ensures that every individual has access to the essentials needed to learn, grow and thrive.
+With a commitment to nurturing the potential of kids, promoting healthy living and fostering a sense of social responsibility.
+Our Y ensures that everyone, regardless of age, income or background, has the opportunity to learn, grow and thrive.
+To do our important work, our Y relies on support from members, donors, volunteers and community leaders.

 General Facility Policies